-There may be several reasons for the customer to use the CBPII card and this will mainly depend on the actual CBPII proposition.
+There may be several reasons for the customer to use the CBPI card and this will mainly depend on the actual CBPI proposition.
 Example benefits may include the following:

-- Loyalty scheme with benefits for using the CBPII card (points, air miles, cash back etc) - Customer has a single instrument to make payments from multiple accounts, with no need to carry a card wallet full of cards - · Customer only has to manage one card relationship, for example: - · Remember the details for one card - · Store the details of one card with a retailer
+- Loyalty scheme with benefits for using the CBPII card (points, air miles, cash back etc). - The customer has a single instrument to make payments from multiple accounts, with no need to carry a card wallet full of cards. - The customer only has to manage one card relationship, for example: - Remember the details for one card. - Store the details of one card with a retailer.

-- Customer will only have a single combined transaction list and statement for all their purchases - · Single proxy for multiple accounts for all card usages - Less probability to have a purchase transaction declined as multiple funding accounts may be used without having to try several different cards - Less need to handle expiring cards from various bank accounts
+- The customer will only have a single combined transaction list and statement for all their purchases. - Single proxy for multiple accounts for all card usages. - Less probability to have a purchase transaction declined as multiple funding accounts may be used without having to try several different cards. - Less need to handle expiring cards from various bank accounts.